Canyon brought out the Spectral: ON CF 8 to create a punchy, well-rounded trail monster that didn’t retail at elite e-MTB prices.

 Two different bikes, made for two different purposes.

-There’s no question that the Spectral:ON CF 8 is an accomplished e-MTB.
+There’s no question that the Spectral:ON CF 8 is a highly-accomplished e-MTB.

 Its main selling point is the massive battery, which provides riders with the ability to churn out some serious kilometres.
 Not only that, but it’s also lightweight and powerful, so you can take on some really challenging terrain, dance up some steep mountains and have peace of mind that it’s unlikely to die on you.